Solemnity of the Assumption of the Blessed Virgin Mary, August 15

 May the Prayers and Example of the Blessed Virgin Mary, Who Truly Is the Ark of God’s New Covenant, Guide Us Always in Our Walk of Faith, and May Our Hearts Be Renewed in a Lasting and Enduring Hope.

-Today, we celebrate the great Solemnity of the Assumption of the Blessed Virgin Mary, body and soul into Heaven, and, in our Litany of prayers to the Mother of God, we call her the “Ark of the Covenant”, for she was that specially chosen vessel by the Heavenly Father to carry and give flesh to the Eternal Word, His Only-Begotten Son.
+Today, we celebrate the great Solemnity of the Assumption of the Blessed Virgin Mary, body and soul into Heaven, and, in our Litany of prayers to the Mother of God, we call her the “Ark of the Covenant”, for she is that specially chosen vessel by the Heavenly Father to carry and give flesh to the Eternal Word, His Only-Begotten Son.

 From earliest times, the Church held Mary in great reverence and highest esteem.
 And there is a legend that, as her life on Earth was coming to an end, the Apostles, who were still alive, gathered together from the four corners of the world to be at her bedside until her death.
 And when Saint Thomas arrived and asked to see her body, they opened her tomb and it was empty; whereupon the Apostles concluded that her body was taken up to Heaven.